RetroReversing/retroReversing/categories/misc/Conferences.md

 Title | Presenter | Notes
 ---|---|---
-Interactive Story Making | Brian Moriarty | Creator of Loom Art and Animation Panel | Willie Aguilar, Paul Reiche | Creativity and Game Design | Chris Crawford |
+Interactive Story Making | Brian Moriarty | Creator of Loom Art and Animation Panel | Willie Aguilar, [Paul Reiche III](https://en.wikipedia.org/wiki/Paul_Reiche_III) | Star Control creator
+Creativity and Game Design | [Chris Crawford](https://en.wikipedia.org/wiki/Chris_Crawford_(game_designer)) |
-Legal Issues | Susan Nycum | Lawyer who specialises in computer security and intellectual property issues Playtesting and Q.A. | Dan Bunten, Cem Kaner, Dave Menconi | Developing for the Macintosh | David Feldman |
+Legal Issues | Susan Nycum | Lawyer who specialises in computer security and intellectual property issues Playtesting and Q.A. | Dan Bunten, Cem Kaner, Dave Menconi | Developing for the Macintosh | David Feldman | Shadowgate programmer?
 Game Idea to Game Design | Kellyn Beeck | Game Designer for Rocket Ranger Sound and Music panel | Chris Grigg, David Thiel, Dave Warhol |
 Fantasy Role Playing Games | Brian Fargo | Founder of Interplay and InXile PR for Developers | Ed Niehaus |
-Brining Characters to Life panel | Chris Crawford, David Graves, Brenda Laurel | Market Trends panel | Bob Lindstrom, Scott Mace | Simulations panel | Ned Lerner, Gilman Loule, Gordon Walton |
+Brining Characters to Life panel | Chris Crawford, David Graves, Brenda Laurel | Market Trends panel | [Bob Lindstrom](https://www.mobygames.com/person/4317/bob-lindstrom/), Scott Mace | Simulations panel | Ned Lerner, Gilman Loule, Gordon Walton |
-From Proposal to Contract | Stephen Friendman | Self-Publishing | Pete Antoniak |
+From Proposal to Contract | [Stephen J. Friedman](https://www.mobygames.com/person/116383/stephen-j-friedman/) | Worked on Impossible Mission II
-Developing for MS-DOS | Evan and Nicky Robinson | Sports and Action Games panel | Jordan Mechner, Scott Orr | New Techniques in Theft Protection | Jeff Johannigman |
+Self-Publishing | Pete Antoniak | Templates of Doom creator? (edutainment) Developing for MS-DOS | Evan and Nicky Robinson | Star Control developers Sports and Action Games panel | Jordan Mechner, Scott Orr | New Techniques in Theft Protection | [Jeff Johannigman](https://www.mobygames.com/person/2821/jeff-johannigman/) | Producer on games such as Ultima Worlds

 As far as we know all the content for these presentations have been lost to time, but please let us know if any slides or notes are available somewhere on the internet.

 The conference did not become an annual event until a few years later.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/HqpzBzcvUdw?si=9aO-rHICIZyv6Yni" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+### Developing for MS-DOS
+From a programming perspective the session **Developing for MS-DOS** would have been one of the highlights of the conference.
+Evan and Nicky Robinson were both programmers on hit games **Star Control** and **Mail Order Monsters**.
+So to hear their perspective on developing games for MS-DOS would have been incredible!

 ---
 ## CGDC 3 - 1989